FarizaAdlina/Portfolio/README.md

 <a href="Report Quantum.pdf">Download the report here (pdf.file)</a>

+◾*Design Thinking Project*

+About mental health insight of UTM students.
+Based on this project I learn on find the problem and the solution.
+It also enhance my critical thinking and social skills.

+<a href="">Video</a>

+<a href="">Report</a>

 ◾*Industry talk 2*

 Learn about project management and system development by Ts.
 Hj.
 Abdul Alim bin Mutallib